donny-1q84/robot-nav-portfolio/docs/algorithms.md

 replans when the current path intersects the updated costmap or after a fixed step interval.

+## Localization
+An EKF estimates the robot pose using noisy odometry (control inputs) and noisy position measurements.
+The controller can use the estimated pose for planning and tracking, while the true pose is used for visualization and evaluation.

 ## Control
 Pure Pursuit is used with a unicycle model.
 The controller selects a lookahead point on the path and computes curvature from the heading error.